jaquol/Minerva-Mount-Sinai/README.md

 If you read the STAR manual you will see that NoSharedMemory is the default option of the --genomeLoad parameter.
 Well, we sort found that this is not how STAR behaves, at least in the STAR version installed in Minerva, so better include --genomeLoad NoSharedMemory in your scripts!

+PS: and once you get too many shared memory segments, it is useful just to contact hpchelp@mssm.edu so that they can clear the nodes for you...

 <br>